 Dry cat food typically contains 25–40% carbohydrate by dry matter — a macronutrient that exists in the ancestral feline diet in quantities below 5%.
 The cat’s digestive system manages these carbohydrates through an insulin response, but the feline liver has significantly lower activity of the enzymes required for carbohydrate metabolism compared to omnivores and true herbivores.
 Carbohydrates that are not immediately used for energy are converted to triglycerides and stored as body fat.

-Switching to a high-protein, low-carbohydrate, moisture-rich diet is the number one clinical dietary intervention for feline weight management — and our complete guide to the best diet for indoor cats covers the specific food categories, protein-to-carbohydrate ratios, and commercial product recommendations that veterinary nutritionists currently support.
+For some overweight cats, a higher-protein, moisture-rich diet may help with fullness and calorie control, but the best food depends on your cat’s health, target weight, appetite, and veterinary plan. — and our complete guide to the best diet for indoor cats covers the specific food categories, protein-to-carbohydrate ratios, and commercial product recommendations that veterinary nutritionists currently support.

 The dry food compounding factors: